NREL/EnergyPlus/design/FY2017/NFP-ProvideAdditionalLEEDrelatedFeatures.md

 Other feedback received was not have an explicit list of end-uses but just continue to allow any string to differentiate them.

+Add total operating hours to schedule, these would be hours where the schedule had a value greater than zero.

 ## Overview ##

 The scope of work for this NFP is to enhance the functionality of reporting for LEED: